crGowen/SimpleTemplates/CPP/DLL/README.md

 Dynamic is the next step up and is inserted at run-time.
 This is best one resource-wise because you can load and unload what is needed whereever you want them.
 It also allows you to load .dll's that you might not know the name until run-time (i.e. their names are stored in data files or specified by the user).

+For distribution: in static libs everything is compiled into the .exe file and that is all you distribute (.lib and .h are used to bake the code into the .exe).
+For dynamic libs you only need to distribute the .dll file (in the case of implicit linking, .lib and .h are used to bake .dll calls into the .exe file).

 # INCLUDING STATIC LIBS in a solution (for visual studio):